fengbintu/fengbintu.github.io/index.md

 # About Me
 My name is Fengbin Tu.
 I'm currently working with Prof. [Yuan Xie](https://www.ece.ucsb.edu/~yuanxie/index.html), as a postdoctoral researcher at the Scalable Energy-efficient Architecture Lab (SEAL), Electrical and Computer Engineering Department, UCSB.
 Before joining UCSB, I received my Ph.D. degree from the Institute of Microelectronics, Tsinghua University.
-My dissertation is entitled "**Architecture Design and Memory Optimization for Neural Network Accelerators**", and won the Tsinghua Excellent Dissertation Award, advised by Prof. Shaojun Wei and Prof. Shouyi Yin.
+My dissertation is entitled "[**Architecture Design and Memory Optimization for Neural Network Accelerators**](http://gb.oversea.cnki.net/kcms/detail/detail.aspx?recid=&FileName=1020828815.nh&DbName=CDFDTEMP&DbCode=CDFD&uid=WEEvREcwSlJHSldSdmVqeVpQU2FqamhKMTZ1TXFRUzdVYm9XaVJjQ1pkVT0=$9A4hF_YAuvQ5obgVAqNKPCYcEjKensW4IQMovwHtwkF4VYPoHbKxJw!!)", and won the Tsinghua Excellent Dissertation Award, advised by Prof. Shaojun Wei and Prof. Shouyi Yin.

+In 2020, I designed a deep learning processor ([Evolver](https://ieeexplore.ieee.org/document/9209075)) with DNN training and reinforcement learning capabilities.
+Evolver goes beyond my previous DNN inference chip Thinker, representing a step towards lifelong learning.

+In 2018, I designed a Retention-Aware Neural Acceleration (RANA) framework that strengthens current DNN accelerators with refresh-optimized eDRAM to save total system energy, through techniques from training, scheduling and architecture levels.
+RANA was the **only** work first-authored by a Chinese research team in ISCA'18, and covered by [Tsinghua University News](http://news.tsinghua.edu.cn/publish/thunewsen/9671/2018/20180613125238640581215/20180613125238640581215_.html) and [AI Tech Talk](https://www.leiphone.com/news/201806/wFQ2Sc52Utikcl8D.html).

-A reconfigurable multi-modal neural network processor ([Thinker](http://ieeexplore.ieee.org/document/8207783/)) has been designed based on my [DNA](http://ieeexplore.ieee.org/document/7898402/) architecture.
+In 2016, a reconfigurable multi-modal neural network processor ([Thinker](http://ieeexplore.ieee.org/document/8207783/)) was designed based on my [DNA](http://ieeexplore.ieee.org/document/7898402/) architecture.
 The Thinker chip was exhibited at the [2016 National Mass Innovation and Entrepreneurship Week](http://news.tsinghua.edu.cn/publish/thunews/9648/2016/20161013102253491194453/20161013102253491194453_.html), as a representative work from Tsinghua University.
 The Thinker chip was highly praised by Chinese Premier Li Keqiang, and featured by [Yang Lan One on One](http://www.iqiyi.com/v_19rr77vmeo.html?wx_uid1=wxidoG0a9jsItpryB9soI-lGgUuUtvlc&wx_uid2=wxidoG0a9jsItpryB9soI-lGgUuUtvlc), [AI Tech Talk](https://www.leiphone.com/news/201705/8sB0WHz6D70J7NAy.html) and [MIT Technology Review](https://www.technologyreview.com/s/609954/china-wants-to-make-the-chips-that-will-add-ai-to-any-gadget/?from=timeline&isappinstalled=0).
 It won the [ISLPED'17 Design Contest Award](http://islped.org/2017/index.php), which was [the first time for a Chinese Mainland team to win the award](http://news.tsinghua.edu.cn/publish/thunews/10303/2017/20170809193415062503521/20170809193415062503521_.html).

-I have designed a Retention-Aware Neural Acceleration (RANA) framework that strengthens current DNN accelerators with refresh-optimized eDRAM to save total system energy, through techniques from training, scheduling and architecture levels.
-RANA was the **only** work first-authored by a Chinese research team in ISCA'18, and covered by [Tsinghua University News](http://news.tsinghua.edu.cn/publish/thunewsen/9671/2018/20180613125238640581215/20180613125238640581215_.html) and [AI Tech Talk](https://www.leiphone.com/news/201806/wFQ2Sc52Utikcl8D.html).

-I have designed a deep learning processor ([Evolver](https://ieeexplore.ieee.org/document/9209075)) with online learning capability.
-Compared with my previous work Thinker, we added new features like DNN training and reinforcement learning to Evolver.

 This is an exciting field where fresh ideas come out every day, so I'm maintaining a project named [Neural Networks on Silicon](https://github.com/fengbintu/Neural-Networks-on-Silicon), to collect works that interest me and make comments on them.